 Keep Your Cat Inside

 The Wisconsin Humane Society operates the state's largest Wildlife Rehabilitation Center, and we are concerned with the welfare of both domestic and wild animals.
-We encourage cat guardians to keep their cats indoors to protect their animals, as well as native wildlife.
+We encourage cat owners to keep their cats indoors to protect their animals, as well as native wildlife.

 The Wisconsin Humane Society recommends the following steps to help your cats live long, healthy lives: